Powers of Attorney & Court of Protection

 - Retains integrity

-- Saves A LOT of money in court of protection costs
+- Saves significant sums of money in Court of Protection costs

 Court of Protection